ElektraInitiative/libelektra/doc/decisions/0_drafts/key_value.md

 That means when a `Key` is created with a `void *` and a `size_t`, `libelektra-core` does a `memcpy` to create a copy of the data.
 Changing the value works the same way.

-When the caller wants access to that the value again, they must provide a suitably sized buffer as a `void *` and `libelektra-core` will do a `memcpy` to give a copy of the value to the caller.
+When the caller wants access to the value again, they must provide a suitably sized buffer as a `void *` and `libelektra-core` will do a `memcpy` to give a copy of the value to the caller.

 This solves all lifetime problems, because `Key` fully owns its value and never even shares a reference with anyone.
 However, the `memcpy` on access is totally unnecessary when we just want to read the value.